 Out to sea and on the go—life's in constant motion in the open ocean.
-Welcome to the Aquarium's largest exhibit, a place where tuna and sharks speed past, sardines swarm in huge, glittering schools, and sea turtles swim lazily across the 90-foot window.
+Welcome to the Aquarium's largest exhibit, a place where tuna speed past, sardines swarm in huge, glittering schools, and sea turtles swim lazily across the 90-foot window.
 Nearby, colorful puffins await their next meal, and brilliant jellies pulse through the water.

 In this Exhibit

 Sea turtles travel far, riding currents across the ocean.
 Females return to the same beach each year, using magnetic clues as a map, and lay close to 100 eggs each.
 She then buries them under a sandy blanket and returns to the sea.

 Its bright colors have earned the tufted puffin the nickname, "parrot of the sea," but this beautiful bird is at home on land as well.
 In early spring, its beak and feet turn a vibrant orange in preparation for breeding season.

 Ocean sunfish, or molas, look like the invention of a mad scientist.
 Huge and flat, these silvery-gray fish have tiny mouths and big eyes that vanish into an even bigger body with a truncated tail.
 They can weigh up to 5,000 pounds!

 Unlike other rays, which spend most of their time buried on the sandy seafloor, pelagic stingrays spend their time in open waters.
 They are distinguished by their diamond-shaped bodies with rounded snouts and streamlined eyes that don't protrude from their bodies.
 Pelagic rays are dark purplish above and purplish to gray underneath.
 This coloration makes the rays harder for predators to see from above, as their dark backs blend with dark waters below, making these rays almost "disappear" from view.